If you’re a mom with kids who play sports…you know what this means.

 If you’re having a stressful day, it’s also a good idea to take a walk, stretch, sit outside and just relax your mind.
 If you really need to work, take the laptop outside and watch your kids while you’re waiting for those spreadsheets to load.

-You might not consider exactly how much time a soccer parent spends in the car.
+You might not consider exactly how much time a sports parent spends in the car.
 It’s probably more than you thought.
 I hope you find these ideas helpful and that you have a kickin’ (see what I did there😉) sports season.